Green spaces in Bloomsbury

 Local green spaces are precious, especially in an inner city area like ours.
 One of the consequences of the Russell Square discussion has been more clarity about how Camden makes decisions about use of parks and gardens.
 It is important that the Parks and Gardens Department are involved at an early stage, to advise on potential damage and the likely repair measures needed.

 Parks and gardens have always been used for events and well-managed small scale events are an asset for the community.
-There will be open air Shakespeare in St George’s Gardens for a week later this month – go to https://www.shakespeareswanderers.co.uk/productions for tickets.
+There will was an open air production of Shakespeare's "Much Ado About Nothing" in St George’s Gardens for a week in July.
 The Open Iftar event at the south end of Tavistock Square during Ramadan covered the grass only during the evening event and the grass had daytime to recover.
-The Bloomsbury Festival will be using green spaces in October.
+The Bloomsbury Festival also used green spaces appropriately in October.

 What we don’t want is for Bloomsbury squares and gardens to be ‘fair game’ for anyone with a commercial aspiration, irrelevant of heritage, landscape quality or residential amenity.
 Here's a link to a very good Guardian article which describes the extent to which London councils are using parks for ticketed music festivals and other paid events to plug gaps in their budgets.
 Camden escapes a mention because the Russell Square event was dropped.

 For news and information about Bloomsbury’s green spaces, follow the Association of Bloomsbury Squares and Gardens website to get their posts. https://bloomsburysquares.wordpress.com/.
 The site also links you to the websites of individual Friends Groups - such as Friends of Tavistock Square http://www.friendsoftavistocksquare.org.uk/ and Friends of St George's Gardens (FoSSG) http://www.friendsofstgeorgesgardens.org.uk/